 6. Adopt a Storm Drain.
 Stencil storm drains with "Dump No Waste - Drains to Ponds and Harbors" signs.
-Stenciling kits or medallions are available to increase awareness of pollution caused by storm water runoff.
-For more information, contact Felix Neck Wildlife Sanctuary or The Trustees of Reservations.
+Stencilling kits are available free through the Ocean Conservancy or through The Trustees of Reservations.

 7. Get Your School Involved.
 Talk to your teacher about taking a field trip to a local pond, bay, or harbor and learn all you can about the waters around you.
 Felix Neck and The Trustees of Reservations provide outings for students.